 Frequently Asked Questions - Special Assistance

-A: WCHR (Wheelchair Ramp) for Passengers who require a wheelchair in the airport terminal to/from the boarding gate and to/from the aircraft steps and must climb stairs but cannot walk long distances and does not need assistance in the bus, on passenger steps and in the aircraft to/from the seat, toilets and with meals.
+WCHR (Wheelchair Ramp) for Passengers who require a wheelchair in the airport terminal to/from the boarding gate and to/from the aircraft steps and must climb stairs but cannot walk long distances and does not need assistance in the bus, on passenger steps and in the aircraft to/from the seat, toilets and with meals.
+This facility will only be made available from the Airlink check-in desk and from the aircraft to the arrival terminal.
+The WCHR service must be prebooked.
+It is recommended to report at the Airlink check-in desk 2 hours prior to departure and we cannot guarantee wheelchair assistance when booking at short notice.

 WCHS (Wheelchair Stairs) for Passengers who require a wheelchair from the airport terminal to and from the aircraft and up and down the stairs.
 A Passenger Aid Unit (PAU) service will be provided if the Passenger cannot climb stairs at all (e.g. broken leg).

-A: Meet and Assist is for Passengers who require an escort to and from the aircraft.
-The age and a reason for the Meet and Assist request is required at the time of booking and is limited to: a) First time flyer / Young Passenger (YP 12 to 16 years of age) b) Passenger / Guardian travelling with an infant (Clause 5.1.5) c) Elderly Passenger d) Non-English speaking
+Meet and Assist is for Passengers who require an escort to and from the aircraft.
+The age and a reason for the Meet and Assist request is required at the time of booking and is limited to:

 Conditions of Carriage